 Inappropriate out of area placements

-This chart shows the number of days adult patients spend on inappropriate out of area acute placements (OAPs) per month across mental health trusts.
+This chart shows the number of days adult patients spend on inappropriate out of area acute placements (OAPs) per rolling quarter across mental health trusts.
 The figures can be examined from a national perspective, CCG or STP level, or by Trust sending the patient out of area.
 You can also compare data with up to five other areas.

 Exploring the charts: For CCGs, STPs and Trusts, click in the box to compare data sets.
 We should expect to see the lines trend downwards if the target to eliminate inappropriate OAPs by 2020/21 is to be achieved.